circonus/docs/content/circonus/administration/enterprise-brokers.md

 To reuse the same machine that is currently in use, remove all Circonus packages and delete the `/opt/napp` and `/opt/noit` directories after decommissioning it.

-### Sending Files to Circonus Support {#SendingFilestoCirconusSupport}
+### Sending Files to Circonus Support

 When contacting Circonus Support (support@circonus.com) for assistance with Broker troubleshooting, logs or other files occaisionally need to be uploaded for review by Support.
-The instructions for this procedure can be found in the [Tech Support](/circonus/appendix/tech-support/#SendingFilestoCirconusSupport) Appendix.
+The instructions for this procedure can be found in the [Tech Support](/circonus/appendix/tech-support/#sending-files-to-circonus-support) Appendix.